European satellite service providers |

 Installation is fully automatic with the antenna setting up its initial physical pointing angle automatically.
 It is helpful if the antenna has a good wide view of the sky in all directions.

 Coverage depends on there being a terrestrial gateway within range or via other adjacent satellites using inter-satellite links.
-Contact Starlink and ask about coverage in nearby areas, such as Ukraine.
+There are plenty of terrestrial gateways in Europe.
+Contact Starlink and ask about coverage in countries near Europe, such as Ukraine.
+In some cases there are laser inter-satellite links to extend the area served by a terrestrial hub.

 Lepton Global Solutions, a Kymeta company